Nowhere (event)

 Nowhere (Ninguna parte) is a Burning Man regional event in Spain, the biggest such regional event in Europe.
 It began in 2004 and is held annually in July in the Monegros Desert, located in Aragon in north-eastern Spain.

 As an officially-sanctioned regional event, Nowhere embraces the Burning Man principles.
-There are now around 3000 participants.
+The number of participants has declined every year since 2019 (except 2020 and 2021 that were cancelled due to Covid-19).
+In 2023 the number of participants was 2670.
+It was decided in 2026 to no longer produce the Nowhere event.
+A group called The Nobodies has started a similar event in Spain called Elsewhere.